angelawyman/javascript-review/1-intro.md

 Inside the `<head>` tag between `<script>` and `</script>`

 ### Where else?
 Inside the body
-If the script is placed in the head section, this will be executed before the `<body>` is rendered.
-Often the best strategy is instead to put the <script> element at the **bottom** of the `<body>` element to let the web page fully load in the browser window.
-Placing it here can also improve page load, because the HTML display is not blocked while waiting for scripts to load.
+Notice that if the script is placed in the head section, it will be executed before the `<body>` is rendered.
+It therefore can be a good idea to place scripts at the **bottom** of the `<body>` element to let the web page fully load in the browser window.
+This can also improve page load time, because the HTML display is not blocked while waiting for scripts to load.

 ### And?
 Link to External file
 For longer pages of code link to an external created custom script file in the head.